EPCCed/Activities/Activities/Reference/WeeArchieBlueTech.md

 ===============

 Wee Archie Blue is the second unit developed for demonstration purposes using the Raspberry Pi series of single board computers.
+The blue name comes from the use of the blue LEDs.

 Wee Archie Blue Technical Specification:
 ----------------------------------------

-### Total Numbers
+### Overview Numbers

--   Number of Processors/Cores: 18/72
+-   Number of Processors/Cores: 18/72.

--   Core Speed: 1GHZ
+-   Core Speed: 1GHZ.

--   RAM: 18 GB (1GB per board)
+-   RAM: 18 GB (1GB per board).

--   Storage: 408 GB (16 GB per board plus 120GB network shared)
+-   Storage: 408 GB (16 GB per board plus 120GB network shared).

--   Operating System: Raspbian “Jessie"
+-   Operating System: Raspbian “Jessie".

 ### Components